 IVUS serves three important clinical purposes—diagnosis, guiding the interventional strategy, and optimizing the interventional result.
 Starting with diagnosis, IVUS is the gold standard method to assess intermediate stenosis, ambiguous lesions, bifurcations, unusual lesion morphology (aneurysms, calcium, thrombi), in-stent restenosis, and any other unusual angiographic finding.2 From an interventional perspective, IVUS has been utilized extensively as a guide to the procedure, aiding in selection of optimal strategy, adjuvant device utilization (rotational atherectomy, predilation, etc.) as well as selection of stent diameter and length.3 Additionally, IVUS imaging enables optimization of stenting procedures, maximizing expansion and apposition, and identifying poststenting complications such as vessel rupture and dissection.

 Two different IVUS transducer technologies are currently available—solid state (or phase array) and mechanical (Figure 21-1).4 Solid-state configuration has 64 transducer elements arranged as a collar around the catheter.
 The backscattered ultrasound information received from each transducer element is sent to a computer that performs real-time image reconstruction to formulate a cross-sectional image of the artery.
-The advantage of this catheter is that there are no mobile parts and therefore, no motion ...
+The advantage of this catheter is that there are no mobile parts and ...